 The raw data is used to get word count.
 The data is saved into a file called resilient-sif.pkl.

-The raw data and the above generated data are used to get sentence vectors
+The raw data and the above generated data are used to get sentence vectors.

 PCA is then computed using the sentence vectors.
 PCA data is saved into resilient-pca.json.